sk97045/booknotes/system-design/system-design-interview/chapter20 - Distributed Message Queue/README.md

  * C: What data delivery semantic do we want to support?
 At-most-once, at-least-once, exactly-once?
  * I: We definitely want to support at-least-once.
 Ideally, we can support all and make them configurable.
  * C: What's the target throughput for end-to-end latency?
- * I: It should support high throughput for use cases like log aggregation and low throughput for more traditional use cases.
+ * I: It should support high throughput for use cases like log aggregation and low latency for more traditional use cases.

 Functional requirements:
  * Producers send messages to a message queue